Jessica Alba: Personal life

 Alba met Cash Warren, son of actor Michael Warren, while filming Fantastic Four in 2004.
 They were married in Los Angeles in May 2008.
 They have three children: daughters Honor Marie, born in June 2008, and Haven Garner born in August 2011, and a son, Hayes, born in December 2017.
-The first pictures of her eldest daughter, which appear in the July 2008 issue of OK! magazine, reportedly earned Alba US$1.5 million.
+The first pictures of her eldest daughter, which appeared in the July 2008 issue of OK! magazine, reportedly earned Alba US$1.5 million.
+On January 16, 2025, Alba announced that they had separated followed by filing for divorce the next month.

+As of July 2025, Alba was dating actor Danny Ramirez.

-In 2014, Alba appeared in Henry Louis Gates's genealogy series Finding Your Roots, which documented her learning about her lineage, which was traced back to the ancient Maya civilization.
-The show's research indicated that her surname was not inherited from a Spanish man, since her father's direct paternal line (Y-DNA) was Haplogroup Q-M3, being Indigenous in origin.
-Her father's matrilineal line (mtDNA) was Jewish and revealed that lawyer Alan Dershowitz is a genetic relative of hers.
-Alba's global admixture was 72.7% European, 22.5% East Asian and Native American, 2% Sub-Saharan African, 0.3% Middle Eastern and North African, 0.1% South Asian and 2.4% "No Match".
+In 2014, Alba appeared in Henry Louis Gates Jr.'s genealogy series Finding Your Roots, which documented her learning about her lineage, which was traced back to the ancient Maya civilization.
+The show's research indicated that her surname was not inherited from a Spanish man, since her father's paternal line (Y-DNA) was Haplogroup Q-M3, being Indigenous American in origin.
+His matrilineal line (mtDNA) was Jewish and revealed that lawyer Alan Dershowitz is a genetic relative of hers.
+Alba's global admixture was 72.7% European, 22.5% Native American ("East Asian and Native American"), 2% sub-Saharan African, 0.3% Middle Eastern and North African, 0.1% South Asian and 2.4% "no match".